MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/node-create-mongodb-objects.md

     ```

 1. The next step connects to the **products** database.
 Note that if this database doesn't exist it will create it only if also creates a collection in the same connection.
-Add the following script to the editor.
+Add the following to the script in the editor.

     ```javascript
       // connect to the database "products"